The Lynx

 Dockside History Program Stations

-The Sea of Opportunities offers programming through the Egan Maritime Institute, made available to every Nantucket student at multiple points throughout the student's career.
-It strengthens the maritime workforce of tomorrow and opens doors for students to access opportunities in the coastal community.
+The Sea of Opportunities offers programming through the Egan Maritime Institute, available to Nantucket students throughout their career.
+The program is for all ages.
+Programs occur in 15 - 20 minute rotations, 1.5 - 2 hours.
+The programs strengthen the maritime workforce of tomorrow and open doors for students to access opportunities in the coastal community.

-President James Madison, the fourth President of the United States, and a key figure during the War of 1812, supported the War Hawks, a group of Congressmen who advocated for war with Britain to defend America's honor and expand its territory.
+James Madison, the fourth U.S. President and a key figure in the War of 1812, supported the War Hawks, a group of Congressmen who pushed for war with Britain to defend American honor and expand territory.
+One famous privateer during the war was the schooner Lynx, which received a letter-of-marque and reprisal from Madison, allowing it to legally attack British ships and seize cargo.
+Unlike pirates, privateers operated with government authorization.

 Life of a Sailor in 1812